Steven Galloway (writer): Sexual and physical assault accusations & defamation lawsuit

 In October 2018, Galloway filed a defamation lawsuit against the woman who accused him of sexual assault, along with 20 others who had spread the allegations on Twitter and within UBC, in the Supreme Court of British Columbia.
 The defendants contended that this was an example of a strategic lawsuit against public participation.
 Before deciding whether to dismiss the suit, the BC Supreme Court ordered Galloway's accuser to make a series of documents available in discovery.
 This ruling, which the Supreme Court of Canada declined to review, was upheld by a panel consisting of Chief Justice Robert Bauman and two other judges in April 2020.
 The disclosure revealed that the accuser (referred to in court documents as A.B.) had copied a Fifth Estate reporter in her initial complaint to UBC president Martha Piper, contradicting some of her previous testimony.
 Exchanges with reporters led A.B. to write in a subsequent email that was at her insistence read out to all UBC Creative Writing Program Faculty that "the CBC legal team thought my evidence was damning."
 She referred to this claim as an exaggeration following a statement by CBC that no such vetting had taken place.
 This assertion of "vetting" was the underpinning of a threat to sue UBC and the Creative Writing Program if they did not acquiesce to her demand to take action against Galloway.
 As reported in the Globe and Mail, A.B. said:

 A nine day hearing on the lawsuit began in April 2021.
 During the proceedings, one of A.B.'s friends argued that her tweets about Galloway were inconsequential and that she had already suffered career setbacks by criticizing him.
-Galloway described how the allegations against him had destroyed his career, specifically mentioning the fact that his publisher withdrew a three book contract in 2018, and how he had been reduced to doing manual labor jobs, including cleaning swimming pools, for a living.
+Galloway described how the allegations against him had destroyed his life and career, specifically mentioning the fact that his publisher withdrew a three book contract in 2018, and how he had been reduced to doing manual labor jobs, including cleaning swimming pools, for a living.
 He also took issue with a critic's review of a 2018 art exhibit, featuring art by A.B., which described the alleged assault without naming Galloway.
-It was revealed that two defendants, UBC Professors Keith Maillard and Annabel Lyon, had organized the meeting which first alerted other department members to the allegations — a meeting which one attendee described as "[an effort] protect students and faculty" and another described as "a toxic, traumatic event".
+It was revealed that two defendants, UBC Professors Keith Maillard and Annabel Lyon, had organized the meeting which first alerted other department members to the allegations — a meeting which one attendee described as "[an effort to] protect students and faculty" and another described as "a toxic, traumatic event".
 Maillard and Lyon, who were on A.B.'s committee, rejected claims that their handling of the allegations was related to the fact that they had approved her application to graduate without a complete thesis.

-On December 2, 2021, Justice Elaine Adair ruled that Galloway’s suit was not a SLAPP suit and allowed him to proceed to trial against all but two of the defendants.
+On December 2, 2021, Justice Elaine Adair ruled that Galloway's suit was not a Strategic Lawsuit Against Public Participation" (SLAPP suit) and allowed him to proceed to trial against all but two of the defendants.
 Of those who Adair ruled had defamed him, she found that each was motivated by malice.